 Final Thoughts

 The open road is still within reach.
-You just have to be willing to drive it a little smarter.
+You just have to approach it with intention.

 Add comment